 - Paying attention for better listening- It is remarkable what stopping and paying attention, even for 15 seconds, can do to prevent misunderstandings and unnecessary clarifications

-- Know clearly what your message is- There is a time and place for idle chitchat.
+- Know clearly what your message is- There is a time and place for chitchat.
 When you want people to know where the business is going next, how to solve or prevent problems or get tasks done, state clearly what you want people to hear.

 - Flexibility- You may need to vary your words or the pacing of how you say things.
 Sometimes flexibility includes fully listening first before you say anything.